Odomero/DS_Projects/README.md

 # DS_Projects
-A repo for Data Science projects.
+A repo for Data Science related projects.